Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ![](assets/dr27.png)
 <br/><br/>

-Change the write strategy to 'Insert' and Click “Save Connection”.
+Change the write strategy to 'Insert'.

 At the bottom you can schedule this job to run on a Schedule, or just run it manually.
 Go ahead and click "Save Prediction job definition" in the bottom left, then click on "View all Job Definitions" in the upper left.
 Click the hamburger icon on the right side of the job definition you just made, and click "Run now".